TheShooter89/rust-smartworking/README.md

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner2-direct.svg)](https://stand-with-ukraine.pp.ua)

-# cluexis-web
+# rust-smarworking

-a simple data-analysis tool for exported Telegram chats, written in Rust and accessible via a web UI in a browser
+a simple airshipment management tool, written in Rust and accessible via a web UI in a browser

 ### What the heck is it?

-`cluexis-web` is a small tool written in Rust that aims to provide insights and deep statistics from Telegram chats.
+`rust-smarworking` is a small tool written in Rust that aims to help track and manage air shipments handled by an Operational Air Export department

-Leveraging data exported from the (desktop only?)
-Telegram client app in JSON format this crate stores chats data into a `sqlite` database and performs a plethora of statistical and comparison analysis.

-`cluexis-web` starts a simple local server that exposes a web UI accessible via browser
+`rust-smarworking` starts a simple local server that exposes a web UI accessible via browser

 ## Usage/Examples